 A student should come to each class period with all the necessary items that may be needed during that class period.
 If the student forgets a book they may rent a textbook from the teacher for \$0.25 for that class period.
-A student who consistently comes to class unprepared can be written up for "lax attitude" towards academics.
+A student who consistently comes to class unprepared can be written up for "lax attitude" towards academics which is a "B" Offense.